ssharmaSD/predicting_power_outages/README.md

 - `pc_realgsp_rel`
 - `demand_loss_mw`

+My initial model will be a Decision Tree Classifier which will take in all of the features that I input and find patterns by which I can classify them into 'severe' and 'non-severe' groups.

-My initial model will be a Decision Tree Classifier however it will require that I encode the nominal column of `climate_region` which will be done using One-Hot Encoding.
+Note: this process will require that I encode the nominal column of `climate_region` which will be done using One-Hot Encoding for the model's pipeline.

-The hyper-parameter of the will include:
+The hyper-parameter of the Decision Tree will include:
 - maximum depth of 5
 - criterion of entropy
 - minimum of 100 samples per leaf node

 The resulting values that I used to measure accuracy were R squared which is a metric that ranges from 0 to 1.
 We can think of these as almost like a percentage of accuracy.
-From the variables above we can see that the model has an accuracy of about 75% on the training data sets and of about 69% on the testing set.
+From the variables above we find that the model has an accuracy of about 75% on the training data sets and of about 69% on the testing set.
 One thing to note is that this level of accuracy is not very much better than if we were to guess 0-10 about 65% of the time and hope we are correct since 65% of the values are that value.
-While this can be considered a decent starting point there are certainly improvements to be made. s
+While this can be considered a decent starting point there are certainly improvements to be made.

 ## Final Model

 ## Fairness Analysis

+Clearly state your choice of Group X and Group Y, your evaluation metric, your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p-value, and your conclusion.